home | links

 Low Fat Computing (A politically incorrect essay by Jeff Fox) He

-compactness and speed of code by factors of 100 to 1000.
+the compactness and speed of code by factors of anywhere from 100 to 1000.

 ANSI Forth is anti-Forth, by Jeff Fox, agreed by